 This will give the new materials a clean substrate to adhere to.
 Next, use a chemical degreaser or solvent like denatured alcohol to wash away grease and contaminants.

-Allow to fully dry.
-It’s time to rough the surface with 60-80 grit sandpaper.
+Allow to dry fully.
+Then, rough the surface with 60-80 grit sandpaper.
 This helps the new materials mechanically bond to the gutter.

 Wipe away any dust with a clean rag.
 Finally, apply primer specifically formulated for your gutter material.
 This closes pores and promotes adhesion.
 Allow the primer to cure fully as directed.
 With a smooth, clean surface, your patches can now bond strongly for long-lasting repairs.